omar-hanafy/flutter_watcher/README.md

 - **removeAll**: Remove all items from the set.

+- and all `Set` built-in functions are supported

   ```dart
   setWatcher.add(item);       // Adds an item
   setWatcher.removeAll(items); // Removes all specified items